yuanchaiyc/Ling471/demos/setting-up-vs-code.md

 The `args` variable specifies a list of arguments.
 In the example above, there is only one argument passed to the program.

 In order to be able to **import modules** in the debugging mode in VS Code, you need to perform 2 steps:
 1. Create a file called `.env` and put it inside `.vscode`.
-In that file, write the command adding the path to the**folder containint the module** to PYTHONPATH.
+In that file, write the command adding the path to the **folder containing the module** to PYTHONPATH.
 For Mac OSX:

 `PYTHONPATH=${PYTHONPATH}:/Users/olzama/Ling471/projects/modules`